Skip to content

 It depends on what you want from an energy deal and your financial situation.
 There are several types of energy tariffs:

-- Green energy – if you want to reduce your carbon footprint, you can look at energy suppliers who specialise in wind, solar or other renewable sources to offset their carbon usage.
+• Green energy – if you want to reduce your carbon footprint, look at energy suppliers who specialise in wind, solar or other renewable sources to offset their carbon usage.

-- Fixed rate tariff – these tariffs can make budgeting easier as the unit price of energy is fixed for a set period of time.
+• Fixed rate tariff – these tariffs can make budgeting easier as the unit price of energy is fixed for a set period.

-Can I compare gas and electricity quotes separately?
+Can I compare gas and electricity prices separately from gas prices?

 You can compare gas and electric quotes separately or together.
 While dual fuel is a popular way to keep your energy bundled together, you can also get gas and electricity from different providers.